bharadwajambati172/GradeTracker/README.md

 2. From api folder run "nodemon app.js" to run the api.
 It will run on port 3090
 3. Import the postman collections using the below url to test the api in the postman url="https://www.getpostman.com/collections/8735deb452d6fb1968d6"
+4. Endpoints to test in postman
+    POST /courses/ Body: { "courseId", "courseTitle"} adds a course POST /courses/:courseId/students adds a student to a course PUT /courses/:courseId/students/:studentId/grade grades a student
+    GET /courses/:courseId/students/:studentId/grade returns the student's grade for a course GET /restaurants/:courseId/averagegrade returns the average grade for a course